-WQMA Surface Water Sampling Checklist Pre-Planning Transportation arrangements (boat, helicopter, truck, ATV, snowmobility) le) Appropriate transportation safety gear (see specific polices for transp ortation by ATV, snowm obile, etc.) Appropriate sample bottles, sample numbers, labels and field sheets for sampling locations Cooler filled with ice packs for sample preservation Multi-parameter instrument is fully charged to take in-situ water que ality readings Appropriate GPS coordinates for sampling locations Appropriate health and safety equipment and Personal Protective Ec quipment ( PPE) Refer to the WQMA Surface Water Sampling Checklist (Appendix C) to ensure you have all r necessary supplies Sampling Location □ Arrive at site location and assess the hazards (water level, weather ic e conditions, etc) - refer ence WQMA Hazard Assessment Worksheet Assessment Worksheet Is the site too hazardous to sample?
-Yes □ Is there a safer location with in 20 m ?
-No - Continue sampling Yes - Sample at new No location Do not sample in Note obervations about the site - climate conditions, aquatic conditions ons (GPS coordinates if hazardous conditions, you moved 20 m from original location) return to the office or Fill in sample number, date, time, time zone on each label for each each corresponding bottle proceed to next sampling location Grab complete bottle set and place corresponding label on appropria te bottle.
-Identify a save sampling location and allow multi-parameter instrume Identify a save sampling location and allow multi-parameter instrument to become stable in the water environment Put on appropriate gloves for sampling With pre-labelled bottles in hand, rinse each bottle three times Fill bottles by forcing forward into the current, cap each bottle immediately Record multi-parameter readings, complete the Sampling Field Sheet (Appendix A) Store samples on ice in a cooler directly after sampling Return to the office once all safe sampling locations are completed Store samples on ice or in fridge in a secure location before preparing g shipment
+WQMA Surface Water Sampling Checklist Pre-Planning Transportation arrangements (boat, helicopter, truck, ATV, snowmobi Transportation arrangements (boat, helicopter, truck, ATV, snowmobile) \square Appropriate transportation safety gear (see specific polices for transp ortation by ATV, snowm obile, etc.) Appropriate sample bottles, sample numbers, labels and field sheets for sampling locations Cooler filled with ice packs for sample preservation Multi-parameter instrument is fully charged to take in-situ water quarter Multi-parameter instrument is fully charged to take in-situ water quality readings Appropriate GPS coordinates for sampling locations Appropriate health and safety equipment and Personal Protective Ec quipment (PPE) Refer to the WQMA Surface Water Sampling Checklist (Appendix C) to ensure you have all r necessary supplies Sampling Location Arrive at site location and assess the hazards (water level, weather ice e conditions, etc) - refer ence WQMA Hazard Assessment Worksheet □ Is the site too hazardous to sample? ١ /es No - Continue comuliar Is there a safer location on with in 20 m ?
+No - Continue sampling Yes - Sample at new No location Do not sample in Note obervations about the site - climate conditions, aquatic conditions ons (GPS coordinates if hazardous conditions, you moved 20 m from original location) return to the office or Fill in sample number, date, time, time zone on each label for each each corresponding bottle proceed to next sampling location □ Grab complete bottle set and place corresponding label on appropria te bottle.
+Identify a save sampling location and allow multi-parameter instrume ent to become stable in t the water environment Put on appropriate gloves for sampling With pre-labelled bottles in hand, rinse each bottle three times Fill bottles by forcing forward into the current, cap each bottle immed diately Record multi-parameter readings, complete the Sampling Field Sheet t (Appendix A) Store samples on ice in a cooler directly after sampling □ Return to the office once all safe sampling locations are completed Store samples on ice or in fridge in a secure location before preparing g shipment